milosoundjian/haskell-game/README.md

 * `move to (x, y)` : teleports the squirrel to the given grid coordinates (only works if the specified tile is bereft of obstacles)
 * `dance` / `stop dancing`: make the squirrel dance (spin around)
 * `die`: kill the squirrel (game over)
+There is a small debug display in the top left of the screen that shows the lexxed version of any inputed command.